adajic1/Moltin_authentication_tutorial/README.md

 # Moltin_authentication_tutorial
-A small PHP web application that interacts with the moltin API (simple authentication and products listing)
+A small PHP web application that interacts with the Moltin API (simple authentication and products listing) using the Moltin PHP-SDK.